LouisJustinTALLOT/cpp-docs.fr-fr/docs/mfc/reference/cmfcribbonbaseelement-class.md

 ### <a name="parameters"></a>Paramètres

 *bShow*<br/>
-[in] Ce paramètre n’est pas utilisé.
+dans Ce paramètre n’est pas utilisé.

 ### <a name="remarks"></a>Notes